jamesncox/gif-fit/notes.md

 # Design To Do

-[] Stub out design for "home" page
 [] Stub out design for "workout" page
-[] Settle on the CSS timer design, and how to change the time values
+[] Settle on the CSS timer design, and how to change the time values [] Display a countdown timer after clicking "Start Workout" [x] Stub out design for "home" page

 # Functionality To Do